 The following articles describe the impact of the atomic bomb on Catholicism in Nagasaki:

-The first one focuses on the miraculous survival of priests dedicated to praying the Rosary in Hiroshima, then recounts a similar miracle at Nagasaki.
+The first one focuses on the miraculous survival of priests dedicated to praying the Rosary in Hiroshima, also alluding to a similar miracle at Nagasaki.

 The second describes the historical development of Catholicism in Nagasaki and offers a spiritual reflection on the destruction visited upon Catholicism there.